 The data acquired from the low-cost air quality sensors monitor dust particles, toxic & odor gases, along with weather parameters within a single enclosure.
 For instance, a single air quality monitor can measure PM1, PM2.5, PM10, SOx, NOx, CO2, CO, TVOCs, etc. along with meteorological parameters like wind speed and direction, relative humidity, ambient temperature, pressure, light intensity, rainfall, UV Radiations, etc.

 It is possible to carry out exposure mapping across the microenvironment and make that data accessible to people.
 Thus, they provide a complete picture of what’s happening in the air around us.

-With the conventional monitors, public awareness can be achieved only after collecting all the data, and generating reports or index to be presented over website or portals etc. But the low-cost sensors have made data handling very easy, which allows wide options of data visualization.
+With the conventional monitors, public awareness can be achieved only after collecting all the data and generating reports or index to be presented over the website or portals, etc. But the low-cost sensors have made data handling very easy, which allows wide options of data visualization.

 Public health challenges and risk assessment requires more refined and varied monitoring approaches to reduce exposures and risks.
 Hence, authorities need to stringent pollution control measures.
 This can be achieved by widespread air monitoring at the microscale, which is only possible through compact, highly scalable CAAQMS.